Government of Nicaragua

 Legislative power is vested in the National Assembly.
 The judiciary and electoral powers are independent of the executive and the legislature.
 The magistrates of both the Supreme Court (CSJ) and the Supreme Electoral Council (CSE) are appointed by the President and ratified by the National Assembly.

 Executive branch

-The current composition of the Executive Branch includes President Daniel Ortega and the Vice-President Rosario Murillo.
+The current composition of the Executive Branch includes Co-President Daniel Ortega and Co-president Rosario Murillo.
 The cabinet ministers and the directors of government agencies and autonomous entities are appointed by the President, then confirmed by the National Assembly.